continja/chadgoode.github.io/_posts/2022-02-23-home-assistant-sms-voipms.md

 The above VoIP.ms is a referall link.
 Use it, and we'll both get $10 credit.
 {: .notice--info}

-## HomeAssistant Setup to Receive Inbound Texts as Event Triggers
+## Home Assistant Setup to Receive Inbound Texts as Event Triggers

 ### Creating Your Automation and Webhook